martyboggs/threejs-world/_posts/2017-02-02-skeletal-animation-and-morph-targets-with-tweenjs-threejs.md

 -  advanced
 ---

-If you're reading this article, you're probably interested in animating a mesh by using either morph targets or skeletal animations.
+If you're reading this article, you're probably interested in animating a mesh by using either morph <!--more-->targets or skeletal animations.
 These kinds of animations move the vertices of a model.
 I'll also go over how to use Tween.js which is useful for animating a single object such as a model in a scene.

 >What's basically being discussed is **morph targets** vs **skeletal animation**.<br><br>
 >Key-framing is a completely different concept, which can be used with almost every form of animation, including both of the above (both of the above can also be used without key-framing)...<br><br>